openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 In this document, the authorization request is not encrypted.
 Thus, it is possible to leak the information contained if the web browser is compromised.

-Authorization response can be encrypted as ID Token can be encrypted.
+If authorization request encryption is desired, the use of
+[FAPI Security Profile 1.0 - Part 2: Advanced][Part2] is recommended.

+The leakage of information from the ID token can be mitigated by encrypting the ID token.
+If the leakage of any other information in the authorization response is of concern then consider using [JARM] with encryption.

 It is possible to leak the information through the logs if the parameters were recorded in the logs and